 Best Resort House Reefs

-Best Resort House Reefs in the Maldives are varied.
-The list below is as recommended by divers and snorkelers who have visited several of the Maldives island resort house reefs.
+Best Resort House Reefs in the Maldives are very varied.
+The list below is as recommended to us by divers and snorkelers who have visited several of the Maldives island resort house reefs.

-What is a house reef?
+Firstly, what is a house reef?
 The Maldives islands are an archipelago of coral islands.
-They have an unusual topography, this consists of a coral shelf surrounded by shallow lagoons.
-At a distance from the beach, the shelf drop off steeply into the deeper waters of the Indian Ocean.
+They have an unusual topography, this consists of a coral shelf surrounded by a shallow lagoon.
+At a distance from the beach, this shelf drops off steeply into the deeper waters of the Indian Ocean.

-The house reef is the area that is close to the vertical drop off where the coral begins to combine in to a kind of coral garden.
-It’s this part of the reef that you will find filled with amazingly colourful fish.
+The house reef is the area that is close to this vertical drop off point, where the coral begins to combine in to a kind of coral garden.
+It is this part of the reef that you will find filled with amazingly colourful fish.
 The more natural the house reef is the more diverse the marine life, and the better the quality of snorkeling and diving.

 This is another island always at the top of the Best Resort House Reefs list.
 Due to its remote location on the west side of the atoll, it offers you ideal diving conditions.
-The house reef surrounds the entire island and has five entry points.
-Eriyadu is a small quiet laid back island, where people come to for the excellent snorkeling and diving.
-You will not want to get out of the water.
+The house reef surrounds the entire island and has 5 entry points.
+Eriyadu is a small quiet laid back island, where people come and visit for the excellent snorkeling and diving.
+When here you will not want to get out of the water.
 There are over 35 dive sites close to this island, including Finger Point, Akiri Channel and Boduhiti Thila.
 Finger Point is a famous shark dive in the Maldives where up to 50 grey reef sharks have been seen on a single dive.

 This small island is more often than not included in everyone’s list of best resort house reefs.
-There is strong coral re-growth at the steep drop off as well as inside the lagoon.
+There is strong coral re-growth here at the steep drop off, as well as inside the lagoon.
 It is neither too big or too small, and makes this resort a snorkeler’s dream.

 There are dive sites found on both sides of the Atoll.
 Here you can spot manta rays at Lankan Manta Point, a world renowned site for manta rays or get up close and to a school of grey reef, silver tip and white tip sharks circling in the deep waters at Hulhangu Kandu, where there are also eagle rays swimming along side tuna and barracudas.